SBOsoft/SBOLogProcessor/README.md

 There are too many options which may not have a corresponding command line parameter so if you need more control, passing a configuration file using -c option is required.

-See https://github.com/SBOsoft/SBOLogProcessor/tree/main/conf/example-config-file.json for configuration examples.
+See https://github.com/SBOsoft/SBOLogProcessor/tree/main/conf/ for example configurations.
+Normally copying a configuration example  and modifying it to meet your needs and then running the application using `-c` option should suffice.

 Configuration must be a json map, with file paths as keys.

 For more details on configuration options, see comments for `type ConfigForAMonitoredFile struct ` near the bottom of